agile4you/pyjector/README.rst

 *Features*:
-    - Simple decorator/method API for implementing Depedency Injection pattern.
+   - Register callables with aliases in injector (decorated, or method).
-    - Dict-like access for registered callbacks.
+   - Dict-like access in registered callables.
+   - Partial Wrap callables registered in injector instances..
+   - Doesn't affect callables that don't require specific depedency.